dsohk/rancher-on-azure-workshop/docs/01-Install-Rancher.md

 ### Next steps

 In this exercise, you deployed Rancher Server instance.
-In the next exercise, you will configure Rancher Server to create a few VMs on Azure and automate provisioning of a Kubernetes cluster on these VMs.
+In the next exercise, you will configure Rancher Server to create a few VMs on Azure and automate provisioning of a Kubernetes cluster, which integrates with Azure Load Balancer, on these VMs.